dhoer/choco-selenium/ReadMe.md

 The selenium-server-*.jar, *capabilites.json, *config.json, and *.cmd
 files are located in `<Get-ToolsLocation>/selenium` directory.

+A firewall rule is automatically created to allow traffic to server port.

 Windows service is available for all roles but unless you are testing with headless browsers, it is only recommended for hub role.
 The non-Windows service requires logon, but it allows selenium access to